-Students who are not able to leave campus when the campus is closed will be charged a fee per night.
-This fee will be added to the student's account.
+Students who are not able to leave campus when the campus is closed will be charged a \$10 fee per night.
+This is will be added to the student's account.

 Vending Machines - The vending machines are installed in the residence halls as a service to students.
-It is important to report a machine when it is out of order to the Office of Student Affairs.
+It is important to report a machine when it is out of order to the Division of Enrollment Management and Student Services.